4GeeksAcademy/react-tutorial-exercises/exercises/01.2-hello-jsx/README.md

 ## :speech_balloon: Instructions

-The index.js file contains now a varilable `name` that can contain any value.
+The index.js file has varilable called `name` that can contain a name.

-Please include that variable inside the output instead of `"James"`.
+Please include that variable inside the react output, replace the variable with the hard coded `"James"`.